embroider-build/embroider/rfc.0.md

 ## Summary

 This RFC defines a new package format that is designed to make Ember packages (meaning both apps and addons) statically analyzable and more compatible with the rest of the NPM & Javascript ecosystem.
+This RFC is the first step in stabilizing [Embroider](https://github.com/embroider-build/embroider) as our next-generation build system.

-Most of this RFC is already implemented in [Embroider](https://github.com/embroider-build/embroider).
+Much of this RFC is already implemented in Embroider.
 Embroider can compile most existing packages to v2 packages.
-There is a [tracking issue](FIXME) for the remaining gaps between this RFC and the current implementation.
+There is a [tracking issue](TODO) for the remaining gaps between this RFC and the current implementation.

+If this RFC is merged, addons can begin publishing to NPM natively as V2 packages.
+This greatly improves their stability & build performance under Embroider.

 ## Motivation